Atili0/dlabs-cmdlets/README.md

 ###### this project was developed by dlabs teams.
 We are using this command for our ALM process.
 Please use carefully.

-Until now we can push this method:
+Until now we have created this method:

 ```
 Get-DataEntityByFetch